Characterizing and correcting electron and hole trapping in germanium cross-strip detectors: Introduction

 GeDs operate via the Shockley-Ramo theorem whereby the energy deposited into the germanium crystal by each photon interaction is inferred from the current induced on the electrodes by the motion of charge carriers (i.e. liberated electrons and their corresponding positively-charged holes) across an electric potential.
 The induced charge on each electrode may be parameterized through the so-called ``weighting potential" \cite{Shockley1938,Ramo1939}.
 The contribution of each drifting charge carrier to the induced signal is proportional to the difference in weighting potential at its start and end positions.
 Therefore, if charge is prevented from moving through the detector, the induced signal will be suppressed.
-This can occur due to impurities \cite{Hansen1971}, dislocations \cite{Glasow1976}, or disordered regions \cite{Goulding1972,Darken1980}, which attract and trap charge carriers.
-Impurities and dislocations are introduced in the process of crystal growth and are thought to be positively charged, contributing to the trapping of electrons.
+This can occur due to impurities, dislocation, or disordered regions, which attract and trap charge carriers.
+Impurities and dislocations are introduced in the process of crystal growth \cite{Hansen1971,Glasow1976}.
+Impurities may preferentially contribute to the trapping of electrons in p-type detectors \cite{Mei2020}.
 Disordered regions, on the other hand, are produced when the crystal is damaged by high-energy neutrons and protons.
-These regions develop a negative charge, thereby forming hole traps.
+These regions develop a negative charge, thereby forming hole traps \cite{Goulding1972,Pehl1977,Darken1980}.
 Because the number of charge traps encountered by a cloud of charge carriers depends on the distance of the initial photon interaction from the corresponding collecting electrode, the overall effect of charge trapping is to degrade the energy resolution of the detector when spectra are produced using events at all depths.
-Measuring and correcting the effect of trapping on charge collection efficiency (CCE) is therefore an important step in optimizing the spectroscopic performance of GeDs.
-This is especially true for missions designed to operate in space where energetic particles (e.g., $>20$\,MeV protons \cite{Ginet2013}) continually damage the detectors, leading to increased charge trapping over time.
+Measuring and correcting the effect of trapping on charge collection efficiency (CCE) is therefore an important step in optimizing the spectroscopic performance of GeDs (see, e.g., \cite{Hull2014,Arnquist2023}).
+This is especially true for missions designed to operate in space where energetic particles, such as $>20$\,MeV protons \cite{Ginet2013}, continually damage the detectors, leading to increased charge trapping over time.

 In this paper, we present preliminary measurements of intrinsic charge trapping in GeDs which flew on board the COSI-APRA balloon missions, building upon the work presented in \cite{Beechert2023}.
 While previous studies of charge trapping in GeDs have measured the combined effects of electron- and hole-trapping \cite{Hull2014}, we are able to disentangle these effects and measure each of them separately with the novel readout scheme of the COSI-APRA detectors.
 In Section \ref{sec:data}, we briefly describe the detectors as well as the data and first-order calibration pipeline which produced the spectra we use for measurements of CCE.
 In Section \ref{sec:trapping}, we present the methods and results of our charge trapping study, and in Section \ref{sec:corrections} we present the improvements to spectral resolution which can be achieved using a simple empirical trapping correction technique.
 Finally, we summarize our results and conclusions in Section \ref{sec:summary}.